AbdulMuqtadeerBaag/SQL-Server-Data-Ingestion-Pipeline/README.md

 # SQL-Server-Ingestion-Pipeline
-Welcome to the Project Repository!🚀 <br>
+Welcome to the Project Repository! 🚀 <br>
 This project demonstrates a complete SQL Server–based Data Warehouse Pipeline using a structured multi-layer architecture.
 The solution covers data ingestion, cleaning, transformation, modeling, and analytics, following real-world Data Engineering standards.

 ☑️ This project is designed to show end-to-end skills in:

 - Data ingestion automation.
 - Data quality management.
 - Dimensional modeling.